apereo/apereo.github.io/_posts/cas/2019-12-15-cas62x-config-metadata.md

 ## Limitations

-Configuration metadata, when it comes to migration reports, does not supported collected-based settings.
-For example, if the original version of a CAS setting is at `cas.something.blah=blah` and its new replacement is transformed to support multiple `something`s with `cas.something[0].blah=blah`, then this change is usually ignored by the reporter facility that is provided by Spring Boot.
+Configuration metadata, when it comes to migration reports, does not supported collection-based settings.
+For example, if the original version of a CAS setting is at `cas.something.blah=blah` in one version and its new replacement is transformed to support multiple `something`s with `cas.something[0].blah=blah` in another version, then this change is usually ignored by the reporter facility that is provided by Spring Boot.
 In such scenarios, you will have check with the project documentation, release notes or source code to note the correct syntax.

 # Epilogue

-The strategies and ideas outlined in this post go as far as back as CAS [`5.2.x`](https://apereo.github.io/cas/5.2.x/installation/Configuration-Metadata-Repository.html).
-We have had to carefully tune and modify the *configuration metadata* generation process over time and the years to make sure such metadata about settings can be recognized, parsed and packed for wider use.
+The strategies and ideas outlined in this post go as far back as CAS [`5.2.x`](https://apereo.github.io/cas/5.2.x/installation/Configuration-Metadata-Repository.html).
+We have had to carefully tune and modify the *configuration metadata generation process* over time and the years to make sure such metadata about settings can be recognized, parsed and packed for wider use.
 We have added on layers and constructs to make sure settings be understood and picked up regardless of their physical placement (i.e. inner classes) or complication of type (i.e. enums, collections, etc).
 In short, while the result is still far from perfect, it is a large improvement over the manual maintenance tasks previously discussed, given project's availability of resources and funding.